canonical/cloud-init/doc/rtd/reference/datasources/azure.rst

   configuration.
 Default is True.
 * :command:`data_dir`

-  Path used to read metadata files and write crawled data.
+  Path used to read meta-data files and write crawled data.

 * :command:`disk_aliases`